Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 After school, he did jobs here and there to save up for a truck.
 As soon as he bought a second-hand truck, he started a transport business.
 By then it was 1934.
 The transport industry then was very dependent on simple transportation modules like vehicles and trucks, unlike trains.

 Soon, his business had become as profitable as it could be.
 So he bought four other trucks to expand the business.
 As he was working one day, he watched as dock workers would load and unload the cargo from shipping vessels.
 He then thought it would be a great opportunity for him to look for a way to aid the hard labor they went through.

-He realized that it was the time to act on his idea of creating standard sized trailers that would easily offload without much manual labor.
-He wanted to have a transport truck hub but that wasn't going to eliminate the issue on fees.
+He realized that it was time to act on his idea of creating standard-sized trailers that would easily offload without much manual labor.
+He wanted to have a transport truck hub, but that wasn't going to eliminate the issue of fees.

 So he took up more drastic measures that he thought would not only profit him but the entire globe.

 Once McLean had the idea to improve transportation issues for his truck business, he decided to actually place his idea into a reality.
 He sold his trucking business and decided to place all his efforts into the standardized shipping trailer business.

 He took out a loan from the bank worth $42 million. $7 million from the total, he bought a shipping company called the Pan-Atlantic Company.
 The company was already quite established, hence had its docking rights in many port cities.

 He worked hand in hand with engineer Tantlinger to come up with plausible solutions to the containers.
 After much deliberation, they settled for a shipping container.
 It was to be built strong, standard, and with the rigidity of being stacked on top of each other.

 He began with his creation, he bought an oil tanker called the Ideal X. He customized it to be able to adequately carry 58 variations of his designer containers and also hold over 15,000 tons of oil.
 With that, he began his first journey.